 Your coach will work with you to determine specific metrics that you want to change and the degree to which you want them to change.
 You can document these indicators and evaluate them throughout the process to track your progress.

 7.)
-How do I choose a business coach?
+How do I choose the right business coach?

 8.)
-Can a business coach help increase workplace productivity?
+Can a business coach really help increase workplace productivity?

 “Ah shit, another meeting?
 I’m already too booked.
 I don’t want to do any of it.”